TawbeBaker/pc-basics/README.md

 ---

-## ✍️ Style
-- Short sections, clear headers, small diagrams
-- Everyday examples
-- Each file ends with **Key takeaway**

-> This is a living project — I’ll keep improving as I learn.
+> This is a living project — I’ll keep improving as I learn, and if i have time.
 Contributions and suggestions are welcome!